BSBI England Annual Meeting

 The 2023 England Annual Meeting and AGM will be held online on 26th February.

-It will include at least three talks and a Chair's Address:
+It will include four talks and a Chair's Address:

 - Helena Crouch – Somerset aliens

-- Mark Duffel – Inavasive non-native species in Shropshire
+- Mark Duffell – Invasive non-native species in Shropshire

-The agenda, minutes of the last AGM and other supporting documents, together with the full programme of talks will be on this page from mid February
+The agenda, minutes of the last AGM and other supporting documents, together with the draft programme of talks, is available here.

 To register to attend, please follow this link.